 How to reset Canon chips..?

-Remove ink tank from printer, place it in the resetter cradle and gently push it down against the resetter contacts.
-When the tank LED lights up (in about 5 seconds), the reset is finished.
+Remove ink tank from printer, place it in the resetter cradle and gently push it down against the resetter contacts until the ink tank LED flashes.
+When the LED lights up solid (in few seconds), the reset is finished.
 The ink level is restored - to full.
 All you have to do then, is refill the tank with ink, fit it back in the printer - and resume your print job.
 That's it...

 Ink tanks (chips) reset using a chip resetter perform exactly the same as new in all Canon printers that use them incl: iP3300/3500/3600/ 4200/4300/4500/4600/4680/4700/4850/4950/5200/6600, iX4000/5000/6650, MP500/600/800/900, MX600/700/800 series, Pro9000, MG5150/5250/5350/6150/6250/8150/8250 etc.